Canon M5 vs Leica SL

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the SL has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
+Both the M5 and the SL have been discontinued, but can regularly be found used on ebay.
+The SL was replaced by the Leica SL2, while the M5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon M5 better than the Leica SL or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS M5: